CasvalDOT/hssh/README.md

 ## Configuration
 You must set the following params in your configuration file.
-The config file can be in `/etc/hssh/config` and can be overwritten from `~/.config/hssh/config`
+The config file can be in `/etc/hssh/config.yml` and can be overwritten from `~/.config/hssh/config.yml`

+#### Gitlab
-- `GITLAB_BASE_URL` the gitlab api
+- `host` the gitlab api url
-- `GITLAB_PRIVATE_TOKEN` The private token use to auth in gitlab.
+- `private_token` The private token use to auth in gitlab.
-- `GITLAB_PROJECT_ID` The ID of the repository where to fetch configuration files
+- `project_id` The ID of the repository where to fetch configuration files
-- `GITLAB_FILES` The path of configuration files separated by comma
+- `files` The path of configuration files separated by comma

 ## Usage
 To see available options and usage run: